afreenamina/kickstarter-analysis/README.md

     - The months of October, November, and December shows the most failure rates in the campaign.

 - What can you conclude about the Outcomes-based on Goals?
-    - From the chart, we can recognize that goals with ranges 1000 to 4999 and less than 1000 have the most successful percentage of 76% and 73% respectively.
+    - From the chart, we can recognize that the plays with goals - ranges 1000 to 4999 and less than 1000 have the most successful percentage of 76% and 73% respectively.
     - The ranges 25000 to 24999, 30000 to 34999, 45000 to 49000, and greater than 50000 has the most failure percentage of 20%, 27%, 0%, and 13% respectively.

 - What are some limitations of this dataset?